 Partners is committed to improving transparency of statewide data and policies related to higher education affordability.
 This map contains the following information for each state:

-Average Debt and Percentage with Debt: The Project on Student Debt, The Institute for College Access and Success, https://ticas.org/posd/map-state-data#.
+The Institute for College Access and Success, Student Debt and the Class of 2018 (Washington, DC: The Project on Student Debt, The Institute for College Access and Success, September 2019), https://ticas.org/posd/map-state-data#.

 Learn more about state policies concerning Trustee Training and Public Comment information.

 The US Department of Education’s College Navigator contains information for every Title IV eligible institutions’ net price and the Net Price Calculator Center provides a link to each institution’s net price calculator to determine how much a student is likely to pay based on their financial situation.